Jonathan (2018 film): Production

 In August 2016, it was announced Ansel Elgort had been cast in the film, with Bill Oliver directing from a screenplay he wrote, alongside Gregory Davis and Peter Nickowitz.
 Randy Manis and Ricky Tollman served as producers on the film, while Neal Dodson served as an executive producer.
 In September 2016, Patricia Clarkson and Suki Waterhouse joined the cast of the film.

 Release

 The film had its world premiere at the Tribeca Film Festival on April 21, 2018.
 It also screened at the Los Angeles Film Festival on September 26, 2018.
-Shortly after, Well Go USA acquired U.S. distribution rights to the film, and set it for a November 16, 2018, release.
+Shortly afterwards, Well Go USA acquired U.S. distribution rights to the film, and set it for a November 16, 2018, release.
 The film was released on Netflix streaming on January 15, 2019.